Sydney Skyline with buildings in background and green trees in foreground.

 Enjoy our beautiful beaches

-From popular surf spots like Bondi and Manly, to secluded ocean pockets like Milk Beach Vaucluse and Salmon Haul Reserve Cronulla, there’s a swim spot for just about everyone in Sydney.
+From popular surf spots like Bondi and Manly to secluded ocean pockets like Milk Beach Vaucluse and Salmon Haul Reserve Cronulla, there’s a swimming spot for just about everyone in Sydney.
+Plus, most beach locations in Sydney can be easily accessed by public transport.

 Bondi Beach looking towards North Bondi